MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

 		- A checkbox is selected for: **Restrict access or encrypt the content in Microsoft 365 locations**

-		- Select **Block users from accessing shared SharePoint, OneDrive, and Teams content**.
+		- Select **Block users from receiving email or accessing shared SharePoint, OneDrive, and Teams content**.

 		- Select **Block only people outside your organization.**.